 DeDust.io

 DeDust is a decentralized exchange (DEX) and automated market maker (AMM) built natively on TON Blockchain and DeDust Protocol 2.0.
-DeDust is designed with a meticulous attention to user experience (UX), gas efficiency, and extensibility.
+DeDust is designed with meticulous attention to user experience (UX), gas efficiency, and extensibility.

 Before going further, familiarize yourself with the following: